Reframing unhelpful thoughts, patterns or associations

 What is a session like?

-This is a typical first session for social anxiety or a fear of public speaking.
-It guides the client through a number of mentally rehearsed presentations, keeping their attention externally on your audience, whilst receiving suggestions of ease and relaxation whilst presenting.
+Guided Visualization: Fear Reduction Approach This is a standard initial session for addressing social anxiety or the fear of public speaking.
+It leads the client through several mentally rehearsed presentations, encouraging them to focus externally on the audience whilst offering suggestions for ease and during their presentation.